Sliplining

-Sliplining is a technique for repairing leaks or restoring structural stability to an existing pipeline.
-It involves installing a smaller, "carrier pipe" into a larger "host pipe", grouting the annular space between the two pipes, and sealing the ends.
+Sliplining is a technique for repairing leaks or restoring structural integrity to an existing pipeline.
+It involves installing a smaller, "carrier" (or "liner") pipe into a larger "host" pipe, grouting the annular space between the two pipes, and sealing the ends.
 Sliplining has been used since the 1940s.

-The most common material used to slipline an existing pipe is high-density polyethylene (HDPE), but fiberglass-reinforced pipe (FRP) and PVC are also common.
-Sliplining can be used to stop infiltration and restore structural integrity to an existing pipe.
-The most common size is 0.20m - 1.5m (8"-60"), but sliplining can occur in any size given appropriate access and a new pipe small or large enough to install.
+The most common material used to slipline an existing pipe is high-density polyethylene (HDPE), but fiberglass-reinforced plastic (FRP) and polyvinyl chloride (PVC) are also common.
+The most common sizes are 0.20–1.5 m (8–60 in), but sliplining can be performed in any size pipe given appropriate access and an appropriately sized carrier pipe for installation.

 Installation methods

 There are two methods used to install a slipline: continuous and segmental.